 What documents do you need if you want to apply for a permit or a land use action?

-In addition to the permit or land use application submittal requirements (single family home, private garage/shop, land disturbing activity, short plat, subdivision, etc), documentation is required for compliance with drainage requirements.
-Review this flow chart to determine what thresholds are met by your proposed project and what minimum requirements (MRs) your project must address.
+In addition to the permit or land use application submittal requirements (e.g., single-family home, private garage/shop, land disturbing activity, short plat, or subdivision), documentation is required for compliance with drainage requirements.
+Review this flow chart (PDF) to determine what thresholds are met by your proposed project and what minimum requirements (MRs) your project must address.
 The flow chart will provide links to documents for projects subject to:

-- Targeted Drainage Site Plan (Minimum Requirements 1-5) and a SWPPP
+- Targeted Drainage Site Plan (Minimum Requirements 1-5) and a SWPPP; and